jylisadoney/intro-excel/4-insert.md

 ---
-title: Create
+title: Insert
 nav: true
 ---

-# Create Charts and Graphs
+# Insert Formulas and Functions

 Workshop sites using this template: